saltyorg/docs/docs/sandbox/apps/firefox.md

 ## Configuration

-If needed, set environment variables[<sup>:octicons-link-external-16:</sup>][envs] by editing `/opt/firefox/.env` as appropriate, before deployment.
+Settings are available as environment variables[<sup>:octicons-link-external-16:</sup>][envs] in `/opt/firefox/.env`.

 ???+ question "Security"

     By default, web access is restricted by Authelia, and VNC access is secured through SSH authentication; hence, no VNC password is configured.
-If you wish to add this extra layer of security, the process is straightforward:
+To add this extra layer of security, the process is straightforward:

     1. Run the following command:
        ```shell